Kamil Jóźwiak: Club career

 Jóźwiak signed for Derby County on 16 September 2020.
 He scored his first goal for the club in a 2–0 win against Swansea City on 16 December 2020.

 On 11 March 2022, Jóźwiak signed a three-year deal with Major League Soccer side Charlotte FC for an undisclosed transfer fee.

+On 1 February 2024, he moved back to Europe and joined La Liga side Granada on an eighteen-month deal.

+On 11 September 2025, Jóźwiak joined Ekstraklasa club Jagiellonia Białystok on a two-year deal, with an option for a third year.

 International career

-Jóźwiak made his debut for Poland national football team on 19 November 2019 in a Euro 2020 qualifier against Slovenia.
-He substituted Sebastian Szymański in the 86th minute.
-Prior to making his international bow, Jóźwiak was capped by his country at every level from Under-16 through to Under-21.

-He went on to start every game in the 2020–21 UEFA Nations League, recording a goal and an assist over six matches.
+On 19 November 2019, Jóźwiak debuted for the Polish senior squad during a UEFA Euro 2020 qualifying Group G match against Slovenia, replacing Sebastian Szymański in the 86th minute.
+He later started every game in the 2020–21 UEFA Nations League, recording a goal and an assist over six matches.

-Jóźwiak was named in Poland's squad for the rearranged UEFA European Championships in the summer of 2021.
-He started all three matches as Poland exited the competition in the group stage.
-Nevertheless, Jóźwiak registered an assist, setting up Robert Lewandowski's second-half goal in a 1–1 draw with Spain.
+Jóźwiak was named in the final 23-man Polish squad for the rescheduled UEFA Euro 2020, playing all three matches as a starter until Poland exited the group stage.
+He registered an assist to Robert Lewandowski's second-half goal in a 1–1 draw with Spain.